ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 of the protocol, why these impacts are justified, and guidelines on changes to the parametrization in {{parametrization}}.

-The mechanism by which clients obtain the Issuer public key is not specified.
+Clients obtain the Issuer public key directly from the Origin using the process described in {{HTTP-Authentication}}.
+Clients MAY apply some form of key consistency check to determine if this public key is consistency and correct for the specified Issuer.
+See {{?CONSISTENCY=I-D.wood-key-consistency}} for example mechanisms.
-Clients may be configured with this key or they may discover it via some other form.
-See {{?CONSISTENCY=I-D.wood-key-consistency}}.
+Depending on the deployment, the Attester may be able to assist the Client in applying these consistency checks across clients.

 Depending on the use case, issuance may require some form of Client anonymization service similar to an IP-hiding proxy so that Issuers cannot